New Staircase Cost

 £1550

-How Much is a New Stairs?
+How Much Does a New Staircase Cost?

 How much does it cost to build a staircase, exactly?